Helpful Information

 Genres

 Books are divided into two main groups.
-Fiction books are short stories and novels that describe imaginary people and events.
-Non-fiction books are factual stories about real events and real people.
+Fiction books are novels.
+These stories are about imaginary people and events.
+Non-fiction books contain factual information about real events and real people.

 These two broad categories are divided into many genres and sub-genres.
 Here is a list of some you might run across on this blog.